uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 {video url="http://player.vimeo.com/video/52320658"}

 The JFLAP program also has a feature for rendering "[L-systems](https://en.wikipedia.org/wiki/L-system)", which are another way to use grammars to create structured images.
-You'll need to read about how they work in the [JFLAP tutorial](http://www.jflap.org/tutorial/index.html), and there's a more detailed tutorial at [cs.duke.edu](http://www.cs.duke.edu/csed/pltl/exercises/lessons/20/L-system.zip).
+You'll need to read about how they work in the [JFLAP tutorial](https://www.jflap.org/tutorial/).
-There are some more sample files at [cs.duke.edu](http://www.cs.duke.edu/csed/jflap/jflapbook/files/) to get you inspired: (the ones starting "ex10...". and here's an example of the kind of image that can be produced:
+There are some more sample files at [cs.duke.edu](http://www.cs.duke.edu/csed/jflap/jflapbook/files/) to get you inspired (look at the files starting "ex10..."). and here's an example of the kind of image that can be produced:

 {image file-path="img/chapters/jflap-tree-leaves-l-systems-screenshot.png" alt="A tree drawn using L-systems in JFLAP"}